NowanIlfideme/tsdata/README.md

 **NOTE**: The PyPI name is `py-tsdata` due to confict with a removed package.

-**NOTE**: This package currently only includes the bare requirements.
-However, I will keep adding data and functionality over time.

 ## Installing

 You can install this as a regular Python package via pip: